ClaudiuGeorgiu/Obfuscapk/README.md

-`NOTE:` not all the obfuscators below correspond to real obfuscation techniques (e.g., `Rebuild`, `NewSignature`, `NewAlignment` and `VirusTotal`), but they are implemented as obfuscators in order to keep the architecture modular and easy to extend with new functionality.
+`NOTE:` not all the obfuscators below correspond to real obfuscation techniques (e.g., `Rebuild`, `NewSignature`, `NewAlignment` and `VirusTotal`), but they are implemented as obfuscators to keep the architecture modular and easy to extend with new functionality.

 ### [AdvancedReflection](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/advanced_reflection) \[Code]

 > Uses reflection to invoke dangerous APIs of the Android Framework.
-In order to find
+To find out if a
-> out if a method belongs to the Android Framework, Obfuscapk refers to the mapping
+> method belongs to the Android Framework, Obfuscapk refers to the mapping discovered by
-> discovered by
 > [Backes et al](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_backes-android.pdf).

 ### [ArithmeticBranch](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/arithmetic_branch) \[Code]